excellalabs/xluhco/README.md

 Would you like us to expound more on any of these explanations?
 Please [submit an issue](http://github.com/excellalabs/xluhco/issues/new) with your question and we'll be happy to answer it!

+## How to include custom text and images when sharing shortened URLs in social media

+The .cvs file contains 3 optional columns for each URL: imageURL, title and description.
+When sharing a shortened URL on social media, the social media site may use the information provided on these columns to display a preview of your target site. xluh.co reads the information on these columns and uses it to populate meta tags on its intermediate redirect page.
+These may be crawled by social media sites at the time of sharing.
+For more information, visit https://www.addtoany.com/ext/meta-tags/

 ## Lessons We've Learned So Far

 * Originally, we used IIS URL rewriting to redirect everything to the `RedirectController` and returned server-side 302 redirects.
 This worked fine and was really fast, but didn't afford us the ability to capture all of the analytics information we needed (server-side analytics experience just simply isn't as rich).
 So, we went back to loading a page with Google Analytics injected.